section-engineering-education/engineering-education/content/articles/optimizing-ml-models-with-optuna/index.md

 ### Conclusion
 In this tutorial, we trained an XGBoost model on the `boston_housing` dataset, explored hyperparameter optimization in-depth, and analyzed the visualization for better optimization.

-Using Optuna, we learned how to experiment hyperparamter optimization that returns the best hyperparameters.
+Using Optuna, we learned how to experiment hyperparameter optimization that returns the best hyperparameters.

 You can find the full source code [here](https://colab.research.google.com/drive/1eyNACNEbIn0mQ8-UPxNkz1Ng4ppgCrNr?usp=sharing).